 [PR 5.29.6-1] Based on operator policy, the 5G system shall provide means for a trusted third party to request the permanent disabling of an Ambient IoT device to communicate with the 5G system.

-[PR 5.29.6-2] Based on operator policy, the 5G system shall provide means for a trusted third party to request the deletion of any digitally stored information of an Ambient IoT device.
+[PR 5.29.6-2] Based on operator policy, the 5G system shall provide means for a trusted third party to request the deletion of any digitally stored information generated by the operation of an Ambient IoT device.